How to Set a Digital Marketing Budget When You’re a Small Business

 What a Realistic First-Year Budget Looks Like

-For a small business turning over £150,000–£300,000 per year, here’s what a sensible first-year digital marketing investment looks like.
-Months 1–3: £500–£800/month.
-Focus on foundations — website optimisation, Google Business Profile, one paid channel.
-Months 4–6: £800–£1,200/month.
+For a small business turning over £150,000 to £300,000 per year, here’s what a sensible first-year digital marketing investment looks like.
+Months 1 to 3: £500 to £800 a month.
+Focus on foundations: website optimisation, Google Business Profile, one paid channel.
+Months 4 to 6: £800 to £1,200 a month.
 Add a second channel based on what the data tells you.
-Months 7–12: £1,200–£2,000/month.
+Months 7 to 12: £1,200 to £2,000 a month.
 Scale what’s working, cut what isn’t, and reinvest the savings.

 Notice the pattern?
 You’re not committing to a massive spend from day one.
 You’re building up based on evidence.
-That’s how smart businesses grow their marketing — methodically, not recklessly.
+That’s how smart businesses grow their marketing: methodically, not recklessly.

 The Bottom Line